georgesung/frontend-nanodegree-arcade-game/README.md

 # Classic Arcade Game Clone
-## Udacity Front-End Nanodegree Project #3

 ### Overview

 This is a clone of the classic arcade game Frogger.
+This project was done as part of Udacity's Front-End Nanodegree program.

 ### How to run the game